 Along with the exuberant joy and excitement of pregnancy, expectant parents worry about the health of their baby, a natural concern that’s heightened if you have a family history of genetic disorders.
 The doctors at Garden OB/GYN offer genetic testing for parents who would like answers about genetic and chromosomal problems.
-If you’d like to learn more about your testing options, call one of the nine offices in Midtown West, the Upper East Side, Manhattan, Forest Hills, Flushing of Fresh Meadows, Garden City, Lake Success, Massapequa, and Commack, New York, or book an appointment online.
+If you’d like to learn more about your testing options, call one of the nine offices in Midtown West, the Upper East Side, Manhattan, Forest Hills, Garden City, Bay Shore, Lake Success, Massapequa, and Commack, New York, or book an appointment online.

 Deciding about genetic testing is highly personal, and sometimes quite difficult.
 The doctors at Garden OB/GYN simply want you to know that they offer genetic testing, along with all the support and information you need to make the choice that’s best for you and your baby.

 Carrier screening determines whether either parent carries a genetic mutation known to cause an inherited disorder such as cystic fibrosis.
 This test is often done before you’re pregnant, but it is also performed in the first or second trimesters.

 When both parents carry the same genetic mutation, there’s a:

 Although the results may not offer a definitive answer, carrier screening helps guide decisions about genetic testing for your baby.

 Genetic screening shows whether your baby is at risk for certain birth defects, such as Down syndrome, neural tube defects, and other chromosomal defects.
 A positive test means your baby has a higher risk compared to the general population.
 However, you’ll need to follow up with genetic testing to learn whether your baby has the problem.